 The following pages present the ten main budget tables as required in terms of section 8 of the Municipal Budget and Reporting Regulations.
-These tables set out the municipality's 2018/19 budget and MTREF to be approved by the Council on or before 31st May 2018.
-Budget tables are attached as Annexure A, each table has explanatory notes below.
+These tables set out the municipality's 2019/20 budget and MTREF to be approved by the Council on or before 31st of March.
+Draft Budget tables are attached as Annexure A, each table has explanatory notes below.